Jeremi360/PyIDE/README.md

 * Native image support
 * Markdown preview

+## Recent Updates

+* Started working on Markdown preview
+* Layout changes
+* Settings button

 ## Known Issues

 * Create a project is broken (totally)
-* Buttons above Tree View don't work (I haven't created a function for it yet)
+* Buttons bellow Tree View don't work (I haven't created a function for them yet)
 * Doesn't alert you if you close the editor without saving a file
 * Tree View doesn't do anything with folders yet